 3. Your security is not established for the DeptID on the Combination Code.
-The error message will appear, “Invalid value – press the prompt button or hyperlink for a list of valid values” error, the most common reason is that you do not have the department-level security for the Department in the Combination Codes.
-Contact your DSA (Department Security Administrator).
+The error message will appear, “Invalid value – press the prompt button or hyperlink for a list of valid values.”
+If you do not see any Combination Codes, contact your DSA (Department Security Administrator).
 If this is not the case and the proper security is in place, contact email@example.com.

 Inactivating Combination Codes

-Combination Codes may be inactivated if they have not been used in the past two years or if they are not currently being used in any distributions.
+Combination Codes may be inactivated if they have not been used in the past two years and they are not currently being used in any distributions.
 Contact General Accounting firstname.lastname@example.org.